fishymary/R_on_HPC/R_on_HPC.md

 An example
 ========================================================
-  - moving files
+1. transfer input files
+2. create a submission script
-  - job status
+3. submit your job and check the status
+4. scheduler runs computation on compute nodes
+5. transfer output files

 Give it a try
 ========================================================